yudiz-solutions/magento-firstorder-discount/README.md

-# First Order Discount Magento 2
+# First Order Discount for Magento 2

 "First Order Discount Magento 2" is an extension that provides discounts for new customers on their first purchase at your Magento 2 store.
 This extension enables you to generate personalized discount codes that are automatically applied to the first order made by a customer.
 ## Installation